 Is the calendar event set to show as Free?

-In order to block events in ScheduleOnce, the calendar event in Outlook must be set to show as Busy or another setting besides Free.
-Events showing as Free will not be blocked in ScheduleOnce.
+In order to block events in OnceHub, the calendar event in Outlook must be set to show as Busy or another setting besides Free.
+Events showing as Free will not be blocked in OnceHub.

-Is your ScheduleOnce account configured to block availability for busy events?
+Is your OnceHub account configured to block availability for busy events?

-The default configuration in ScheduleOnce is a one-on-one session, with busy time blocking availability as soon as you have one event in any calendar for which ScheduleOnce is reading busy time.
+The default Booking page configuration is a one-on-one session, with busy time blocking availability as soon as you have one event in any calendar for which OnceHub is reading busy time.
 However, if busy time is not being blocked when it should be, it's possible you have changed this configuration.
 For example, you may have enabled group sessions.

-To check that ScheduleOnce is retrieving busy time from the correct calendars, go to Setup -> select the relevant Booking page -> Associated calendars (Figure 3).
-Ensure that your connected Outlook calendar is selected as the Main booking calendar or Additional booking calendar.
-You should also ensure that busy time is being retrieved from your connected Outlook calendar.
+To check that OnceHub is retrieving busy time from the correct calendars, select the relevant Booking page -> Associated calendars (Figure 3).
+Ensure that your connected Outlook Calendar is selected as the Main booking calendar or Additional booking calendar.
+You should also ensure that busy time is being retrieved from your connected Outlook Calendar.

 Do you still have permissions for the calendar you are syncing?

-If you are trying to sync Microsoft Exchange shared calendars, check the permissions of the calendar(s) you are syncing with ScheduleOnce.
+If you are trying to sync Microsoft Exchange shared calendars, check the permissions of the calendar(s) you are syncing with OnceHub.
 In Outlook, right-click on the relevant calendar (Figure 4).

 Go to Properties -> Permissions -> Permission level (Figure 5).
 Ensure that you still have read/write capabilities for the calendar.